Tuesday, 27 May 2008

 We dediced to use my grid design, one out of three front covers and three of the single and double page spreads.
 The spreads are as follows: D*Face (Artists Spotlight), Fashion and an Illustrators profile.
 I was very happy with my outcomes, especially the front cover and the D*Face spread.

 The page on the left is the single page spread, and the two on the right are the double page spread.
+I designed a total of three spreads for the magazine but I put up the one I believe to be the best.

 Conceptual Calendar